College Essay Help » Nurse-patient communication, Interdisciplinary communication, and patient safety

 agenda and goals.
 Factors should include health, lifestyle, and economic preferences and

-should accommodate language or cultural differences and low health literacy.
+should accommodate language or cultural differences and low health literacy. - A supportive environment

 A nurturing and secure services environment.
 The success of the care plan depends on the